 There are pages that outline the state parks, waterfalls, popular hiking trails, Lake Superior access points, fall color tours, and more.
 The lodging guide in the back of the book, and the fold out map are two more important resources that make this guide so useful.

-The North Shore Explorer guide is the only comprehensive guide of Minnesota's North Shore of Lake Superior.
+The North Shore Explorer guide is the only comprensive resource for Minnesota's North Shore of Lake Superior and Duluth.

 North Shore Lodging Guide

 The Lodging Guide is in the back of the book.
 It features 45 of the best North Shore lodging options listed in mile-marker order.

 "Working at the front desk, I get people walking into the hotel with the guide book open to the Lodging Guide, asking if we have availibility." - Melissa, Best Western Superior Inn

 This is "The Guide" that visitor centers across Minnesota, Duluth, and the North Shore show to travelers wanting to visit the North Shore!